vvillbiii/job-api/readme.md

 ### Jobs

-- GeET /jobs - get all jobs
+- GET /jobs - get all jobs
 - GET /jobs/:id/:slug - get job by id and slug
 - GET /jobs/:zipcode/:distance - get jobs in radius
 - POST /jobs/new - create a new job